-Graduate and undergraduate students enrolled through the Hamilton Holt School may call the Cornell Counseling Center for an appointment or referral.
-The cost is \$15, and day and evening appointments are available.
-Services are provided by Rollins graduate students in counseling.
-For more information, or to make an appointment, call 407-646-2134.
+Students enrolled in Rollins College graduate programs in counseling or graduate students who have Rollins College Student Accident and Health Insurance may utilize Personal Counseling services at Rollins College.
+To make an appointment, call 407-628-6340.
+All other graduate and undergraduate students enrolled through the Hamilton Holt School may call the Cornell Counseling Center for an appointment or referral.
+The one-time cost is \$15, and day and evening appointments are available.
+Rollins graduate students in counseling provide services.
+For more information or to make an appointment, call 407-646-2134.
 All Rollins counseling services are closed during the summer.
-In the event of a crisis during the summer, or if you are unable to contact the Cornell Counseling Center and need immediate assistance, please call We Care, the Lifeline of Central Florida Community Crisis Line, at 407-425-2624 to obtain a referral or assistance.
-To request information on Student Accident and Health Insurance, please call Student Services at the Hamilton Holt School at 407-646-2232.
+In the event of a crisis during the summer, students may wish to call "Lifeline" at 407-425-2624.
+To request information on Student Accident and Health Insurance, please call student services at the Hamilton Holt School at 407-646-2232.